The Three Guiding Principles of NIMS: A Deep Dive into Effective Emergency Management

 - Technology Integration: Interoperability among different technologies—from mapping systems to databases—creates a comprehensive view of the incident, aiding in better decision-making.

 Interoperability is not simply about technological compatibility; it also encompasses the human element of collaboration.
 Effective interoperability requires training, shared understanding of protocols, and a culture of collaboration among all stakeholders.
-It's about building trust and establishing clear communication channels to facilitate seamless information exchange and resource coordination.
+It's about building trust and establishing clear communication channels to support seamless information exchange and resource coordination.

 V. The Interplay of the Three Principles